 articles / minarchist libertarian

-This is Jacob Hornberger's site that he worked tirelessly on, putting out an article a day for I don't know how long.
+Jacob Hornberger worked tirelessly on this site, putting out an article a day for I don't know how long.
 Even if this was my full-time job, I don't know that I could output an article a day.
 The man is a whiz and knows libertarianism inside and out, uncompromising on principles.

 Interviews and Debates